Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: The Orion Bar PDR

-Our data set is combined with ground-based observations of CO~2-1, CO~3-2, CO~6-5, $^{13}$CO~3-2, $^{13}$CO~6-5 and HCO$^+$~3-2 observed with the Caltech Submillimeter Observatory (CSO) (D. Lis, priv. comm.).
+Our data set is combined with ground-based observations of CO~$2-1$, CO~$3-2$, CO~$6-5$, $^{13}$CO~$3-2$, $^{13}$CO~$6-5$ and HCO$^+$~$3-2$ observed with the Caltech Submillimeter Observatory (CSO) (D. Lis, priv. comm.).
 The CSO observations are typically more extended but overlap with the HIFI/\emph{Herschel} maps.
 To facilitate the comparison between the maps, the reference positions of all maps have been shifted to be equal to the CSO reference position (5$^h$35$^m$20.122$^s$, -5$^\circ$25'21.96'').

-To simplify the analysis of the stratification profile, the maps have been rotated around the CSO reference position by -145$^\circ$ (-145$^\circ$ clockwise), resulting in an orientation of the Orion Bar parallel to the ``$x$-axis'' (compare Figs.~\ref{Fig:CII} and \ref{Fig:CII_rot}).
-As we focus on the stratification of the chemical and excitation structure across the Orion Bar, the observed spectra have been averaged along rows of pixels parallel to the $x$-axis ensuring that we average over clumps and interclump medium.
-In the $x$-range between $-11.3\arcsec$ and $-43.5\arcsec$ the Orion Bar has a very straight appearance in all of our maps and an average over $\sim30\arcsec$ guarantees that we are not affected by individual clumps, but consider a clump-ensemble on the observational side as well (see Sect.~\ref{sec:OriModel})\footnote{For the CO~16-15 cut, each ``row'' only contains one pixel}.
+To simplify the analysis of the stratification profile, the maps have been rotated around the CSO reference position by -145$^\circ$ (-145$^\circ$ clockwise), resulting in an orientation of the Orion Bar parallel to the ``$x$-axis'' ({\changed see} Figs.~\ref{Fig:CII} and \ref{Fig:CII_rot}).
+As we focus on the stratification of the chemical and excitation structure across the Orion Bar, the observed spectra have been averaged along rows of pixels\footnote{For the CO~16-15 cut, each ``row'' only contains one pixel} parallel to the $x$-axis ensuring that we average over clumps and interclump medium.
+In the $x$-range between $-11.3\arcsec$ and $-43.5\arcsec$ the Orion Bar has a very straight appearance in all of our maps and an average over $\sim30\arcsec$ guarantees that we are not affected by individual clumps, but consider a clump-ensemble on the observational side as well{\changed. \citet{Lis_2003} observe the size of dense condensations in the Orion Bar and find sizes between $3.81\arcsec$ and $7.96\arcsec$ and \citet{YoungOwl_2000} discuss clumps of $9\arcsec$ size, supporting our approach.}